-I would recommend keeping in contact with your child’s school.
+We recommend keeping in contact with your child’s school.
 Many schools have set up Twitter accounts or WhatsApp groups for parents of children in the same class.
 Some may have an active text/mailing list.
 It’s good to keep checking the school website for updates.

 Planning ahead and chipping away at the ‘back-to-school’ list now can help to relieve the pressure.
 It will let you enjoy your summer knowing you’ve taken control.
-As the saying goes “failing to plan, is a plan to fail.”
+As the saying goes, “failing to plan is a plan to fail.”

-Hope you all have a lovely summer and, enjoy some beautiful weather (we hope!)
+Hope you all have a lovely summer and enjoy some beautiful weather (we hope!)

 If you have a query for one of our advisers or are struggling with your budget or back-to-school costs, you can call the MABS National Helpline on 0818 07 2000 Monday to Friday, from 9am to 8pm, WhatsApp 086 035 3141 or find the contact details for your local office.